lisatshona/Intro-to-HTML-CSS/README.md

 Easy to learn**: HTML-like syntax of JSX makes you comfortable with the codes of React, it only requires a basic knowledge of HTML, CSS, and JS fundamentals to start working with it.
 If you want to learn more refer to this article React JS Advantages **Debugging is Easy**: The debugging of ReactJS is unidirectional which means while designing any app using ReactJS the child components are nested within parent components.
 So, the data flow is in a single direction it gets more easier to debug errors.

+**PYTHON**
+Is a highly popular dynamic programming language.
+Compatible with all major Operating System.It is easy to use as it is similar to other programs.
+Is an interpreted language, with new executable file being created when you run a code.
+This new file is the one that runs.
+Python variable is a container that stores values.
+Once an object is assigned to a variable, it can be referred to by that name.
+Variable must start with a letter or underscore character.
+Memory is where files and data is stored.
+Each file has its unique name then information about that file and information contained within that file.
+When writing and running computer program, we are automatically interacting with computer's memory.
+Programs generate bits (binary digits containing 0 & 1 only) of data called variables.
+When assigning one variable to another, we're not creating a duplicate; instead, we're assigning both variables to the same location in memory.
+Python is employed in developing vast, complicated systems.
+Any text editor can be used to write python.
+Jupyter is a web application that allows you to write and execute Python programms in a web browser that command line.